South Dakota: Black Hills & Badlands - Birding Tour

 Day 3: Grand River National Grasslands

 The day before would have largely been spent watching mammals and birds in wooded hills in the Black Hills, so we will change tack on this day and head out north to the prairies just south of the border with North Dakota.
 This will be the longest day of the tour, as we drive 3 hours to Grand River National Grasslands, south of Lemmon.
-This area of mixed grassland prairie is home some real speacialties, not least Baird’s Sparrow and Sprague’s Pipit.
+This area of mixed grassland prairie is home some real specialties, not least Baird’s Sparrow and Sprague’s Pipit.
 A neat set of other prairie birds to be on the lookout for includes Upland Sandpiper, Burrowing Owl, Western and Eastern Kingbirds, Western Meadowlark, the incomparable Bobolink, and Dickcissel.
-After a full day in the field (with a boxed lunch), we will return to Rapid City for dinner and some rest.
+After a full day in the field, we will return to Rapid City for dinner and some rest.

 Day 4: Spearfish Canyon Area

 On our first day’s birding, we will have explored the Custer area of the southern part of the Black Hills National Forest, although on this day we will visit the famous Spearfish Canyon area in the north of it.
 This is the best place in the state for American Dippers that nest along Spearfish Creek, and other specialties include Ruffed Grouse, White-throated Swift, Cordilleran Flycatcher, Violet-green Swallow, Canyon Wren, and MacGillivray’s Warbler.
 Other species available on this day include Cedar Waxwing, Veery, and Red Crossbill.
-The drive time is only just over an hour, and we will take a boxed lunch with us, so we can enjoy the best part of a day in the field, getting back by late afternoon to our Rapid City base.
+The drive time is only just over an hour, so we can enjoy the best part of a day in the field, getting back by late afternoon to our Rapid City base.

 Day 5: Badlands National Park